 Following transfer, Mr T underwent a further CT cardiac angiogram and echogram which confirmed the diagnosis.
 He was listed for coronary artery bypass graft.
 However, a week later he became unwell.
 He then suffered a cardiac arrest and resuscitation was unsuccessful.

-The claim was pursued on the basis that it was negligent of the GP not to have referred Mr T to hospital when he first saw him and prescribed amoxicillin.
+The delayed treatment claim was pursued on the basis that it was negligent of the GP not to have referred Mr T to hospital when he first saw him and prescribed amoxicillin.
 Had Mr T been referred at that stage, he would have undergone the appropriate investigations earlier and the coronary artery bypass graft would have taken place before he suffered the fatal heart attack.

-Proceedings were issued because the Defendant initially denied both breach of duty and causation.
+Medical negligence claim proceedings were issued because the Defendant initially denied both breach of duty and causation.
 However, it settled fairly soon after proceedings had been issued for £62,500, which included the bereavement award of £12,980 and £5,000 for general damages for pain and suffering.